 The Protection Zone (black dot areas) is intended to address sensitive environmental areas along shorelines, waterfronts, riverbanks, steep slopes, bluffs, etc, and to distinguish these areas by a need to implement low impact development or preservation principles.
-This future land use category is meant to preserve scenic views, reduce erosion potential, and protect water quality while making sure these natural areas contribute to the unique Village character and are available to future generations.
+This future land use category is meant to preserve scenic views, reduce erosion potential, and protect water quality.